wantyapps/shitmovie2/movie2.md

 Slow zoom in with dramatic music to the Governor's Kid's plan drawn on the whiteboard in a paranoidic manner (slurred writing, a lot of erasing etc.)

+In the middle of the whiteboard is a duct-taped picture of a conspicuous building. (the school's synagogue(RABANOOT) ) Above the picture the words "IviL hq" are written

 The title of the plan (on the whiteboard): "IVIL PLeN"

-In the middle of the whiteboard, a consipicuous colorful map is taped.
-On the map, points _a_ and _b_ are highlighted, with _a_ having a circle around it with the words "YOU ARE HERE" next to it.
-The viewers have enough time to guess that point _b_ is where we are going.

-(Again, the viewers need enough time to decypher the bad handwriting.
-This could be a point of failure.)

 Spy 2:
         "Oh no!
 An I..v.il? plen?"